 If you want to earn Wesleyan credit for participation in a program not on the Approved List, you must petition the Committee on International Studies for permission.
 Deadlines are earlier than for permission to participate in an approved program (February 15 for fall and full-year programs, September 30 for spring programs).
-Before submitting a petition, you must speak with Carolyn Sorkin, Director of International Studies, about the program you wish to petition; she will explain the process, discuss with you your reasons for wishing to attend the program, review the program with you and, based on past petitions, try to give you some sense of the Committee’s likely response.
+Before submitting a petition, you must speak with Professor Antonio Gonzalez, Interim Director of International Studies, about the program you wish to petition; he will explain the process, discuss with you your reasons for wishing to attend the program, review the program with you and, based on past petitions, try to give you some sense of the Committee’s likely response.

 If a petition is approved, the relevant program will be treated, for the petitioner and the designated time period only, as any other Wesleyan-approved program in terms of graduation credit and payment (including financial aid).
 If a petition is not approved, the petitioner will not be eligible to earn Wesleyan credit for participation in that program.